 A narcissist is not interested in listening to your point of view.
 They’re interested in hearing their own point of view.
 They’re interested in being right, they’re interested in being in control, they’re interested in getting their entitlement, they’re interested in getting their unreasonable expectations met, and they lack the empathy to care for how their behaviour affects you or those around you.

 So when it comes to a narcissist, they are listening to you; however, they’re only listening to what they want to hear.
-Anything that doesn’t match the narcissist’s narrative will be ignored, criticised, judged, dismissed, invalidated.
-They are going to come at you and claim you said things that you never even said, deny that you said something that you did actually say.
-Which is the narcissists gaslighting, and it’s extremely confusing when you don’t recognise what they’re doing.
+Anything that doesn’t match the narcissist’s narrative will be ignored, criticised, judged, dismissed, and invalidated.
+They will come at you and claim you said things that you never even said, deny that you said something that you did actually say.
+Which is narcissistic gaslighting, and it’s extremely confusing when you don’t recognise what they’re doing.

 Click on the links below to join Elizabeth Shaw – Life Coach on social media for more information on Overcoming Narcissistic Abuse.